Josh Romanski: Chicago White Sox

+Gary SouthShore RailCats

+Romanski converted to an outfielder and spent the 2014 season in independent ball, in the American Association of Professional Baseball with the Gary SouthShore RailCats.
+In 96 appearances for the RailCats, Romanski slashed .311/.364/.437 with seven home runs, 60 RBI, and 11 stolen bases.

+Mitsubishi

+Romanski spent the 2015 season playing for Mitsubishi of the Japanese Industrial League.

+Winnipeg Goldeyes

+On November 30, 2015, Romanski signed with the Winnipeg Goldeyes of the American Association of Professional Baseball.
+He made 91 appearances for the Goldeyes in 2016, batting .305/.409/.473 with nine home runs, 64 RBI, and seven stolen bases.

-Romanski signed a minor-league contract with the Minnesota Twins in the 2017 offseason, but was released prior to the beginning of the 2017 season.
-He re-signed with the Winnipeg Goldeyes for the season, batting .324 with 11 home runs and 81 RBIs in 98 games as he helped the team win its second consecutive championship and was named league MVP.
+Romanski signed a minor league contract with the Minnesota Twins in the 2017 offseason, but was released prior to the beginning of the 2017 season.
+He re-signed with the Winnipeg Goldeyes for the season, batting .324 with 11 home runs and 81 RBI in 98 games as he helped the team win its second consecutive championship and was named league MVP.

+Pericos de Puebla

 On March 22, 2018, Romanski signed with the Pericos de Puebla of the Mexican League.
-He was released on May 1, 2018.
+In 27 appearances for Puebla, he batted .226/.344/.358 with two home runs, 10 RBI, and one stolen base.
+Romanski was released by the Pericos on May 1.

+Winnipeg Goldeyes (second stint)

 Romanski later re-signed with the Winnipeg Goldeyes on June 22, 2018.
+He made 69 appearances for the Goldeyes, batting .313/.373/.399 with four home runs, 30 RBI, and two stolen bases.

-He was released by the Goldeyes on June 24, 2019.
+Romanski made 33 appearances for Winnipeg in 2019, slashing .266/.336/.305 with eight RBI and five stolen bases.
+Romanski was released by the Goldeyes on June 24, 2019.

+St. Paul Saints

-On July 19, 2019, Romanski signed with the St. Paul Saints of the American Association.
-He was released on July 29, 2019.
+On July 19, 2019, Romanski signed with the St. Paul Saints of the American Association of Independent Professional Baseball.
+In eight appearances for St. Paul, he went 6-for-30 (.200) with two RBI and two walks.
+Romanski was released by the Saints on July 29.

 Personal

 The same day he was drafted by the Brewers, Romanski's mother was diagnosed with breast cancer.
 His younger brother Jake is a catcher in the Boston Red Sox organization.